ClarisseU/product/README.md

 ## Development server

-Run `ng serve` or preferably `python3.6 manage.py runserver` for a dev server.
+Run `ng serve` or preferably `python3.6 manage.py runserver` for running the server.
 Navigate to `http://127.0.0.1:8000/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding